Venafi/firefly-playground/docs/notes-2.md

           name: cyberark-saas-credential
           namespace: venafi
         stringData:
-          venafi-cloud-key: 3968e3bb-12bc-48d6-aaf6-f51c05d900b3 # (1)
+          venafi-cloud-key: $(API_KEY) # (1)
         EOF
         ```

-         1. :fontawesome-solid-circle-info: This is API key used to authenticate with the SaaS control plane under "Account, Preferences"
+         2. :fontawesome-solid-circle-info: This is API key used to authenticate with the SaaS control plane under "Account, Preferences"

         create a SaaS connection
         terterwtewrt